Photos

 RITE OF PASSAGE

 My dad never really talked much about his childhood.
-He was the oldest of five children, and as a baby, his family had moved to the newly-established mining village of Ollerton in Nottinghamshire, which is located on the edge of Sherwood Forest.
+He was the oldest of five children, and as a baby, his family moved to the newly-established mining village of Ollerton in Nottinghamshire, which is located on the edge of Sherwood Forest.
 I never met either of my paternal grandparents, or any of my dad’s siblings.
-My understanding, from the few times that my dad would open up about his early life, was that his dad had been a hard drinking womanizer, prone to bouts of the blue devils, which is a Derbyshire idiom for low spirits and depression.
-At…
+My understanding, from the few times that my dad opened up about his early life, was that his dad had been a hard drinking womanizer, prone to bouts of the blue devils, which is a Derbyshire idiom for low spirits and depression.
+During those times,…

 Nights are drawing in